Alem/django-bootstrap-crud-templates/README.rst

 Django Bootstrap CRUD Templates provides a repository of Bootstrap-integrated Django templates.
-These templates are designed to work directly with the context variables provided by the Django Class-Based View (CBV) and the attributes provided by the Django model.
+These templates are designed to work directly with the context variables provided by the Django Class-Based View and the attributes provided by the Django model.

 Model Requirements